• Skip to primary navigation

 Limoncello Tiramisu -ingredients in bowl 2

-For the Limoncello syrup add water and sugar to a small sauce pan and cook over medium heat until dissolved.
+To make the Limoncello syrup add water and sugar to a small sauce pan and cook over medium heat until dissolved.
 Remove the pan from the heat and transfer syrup to a small bowl or dish.
-Stir in limoncello and lemon juice and set aside.
+Stir in limoncello and fresh lemon juice and set aside to cool to room temperature.

-While the syrup is cooling prepare the limoncello cream.
+While the syrup is cooling prepare the limoncello mascarpone cream.
 In a large bowl whip the cream and sugar with a hand mixer until stiff peaks form.
-In a separate large bowl use a hand mixer to mix together mascarpone, lemon curd, lemon juice and limoncello.
-Add the whipped cream to the mascarpone mixture and gently fold in to combine.
+In a separate large bowl use a hand mixer to mix together mascarpone, lemon curd, fresh lemon juice and limoncello.
+Add the whipped cream to the mascarpone mixture and gently whisk or fold in to combine.

 Limoncello Tiramisu - preparation

-Now it’s time to assemble the tiramisu.
-Take the ladyfinger cookies (make sure you get the crisp savoriardi ladyfingers as the softer sponge cake ladyfingers will fall apart) into the limoncello syrup and arrange in a single layer into a 9×9 dish.
-Spread half of the limoncello cream onto the ladyfingers.
+To assemble the tiramisu dip the savoiardi biscuits into the limoncello syrup and arrange in a single layer into a 9×9 dish.
+Using an offset spatula spread half of the limoncello cream onto the ladyfingers.
 Repeat with another layer of ladyfingers and the remaining limoncello cream.
-Refrigerate for 6 hours or overnight.
+Refrigerate for 6 hours or overnight to allow the tiramisu to set.
 Serve as desired.

 If you like this Limoncello Tiramisu be sure to take a look at some of my other recipes!